 - Personalisation: is your site a good match based on the searcher’s location, previous searches, browsing history, and social connections?

-Search engines use this feedback to move listings up and down.
+Search engines monitor how people interact with search results and websites to move listings up and down.

 - Lifting click-through-rate in search results.
 This is done by: